Welcome to the Home of

 We are excited you came to visit us

-Breeders of Mini Pigs AKA Teacup Pigs and Micro Mini Pigs
+Breeders of Mini Potbelly Pigs AKA Teacup Pigs and Micro Mini Pigs

 DISCLAIMER: The terms Teacup, Micro Mini, Pocket Nano, etc. is just a term to describe sizing and these terms are not identified as breeds.
 These pigs will in No Way shape or form fit in your purse or pocket.
 All mini's are essentially bred down over decades and are all potbellies or mixed with other breeds.
 There is not actually a breed called micro mini or teacup, just cute names to describe them and that goes for our business name as well.
 You should be very Leary of any promise of a "super tiny" pig.
-Sizing is dependent on many factors; education and trusting your breeder is essential!
+Sizing is dependent on many factors, average mini pigs range between 13-18 inches short, and weight varies dramatically due to genetics and proper diets just as in humans.
+Education and trusting your breeder is essential!
+It is IMPOSSIBLE to have any pigs weighing 10-25 pounds full grown at 3-5 years!

 Welcome to the home of our Lovable and Adorable Teacup and Micro Pigs!